-Many fans, myself included, of the Marvel Cinematic Universe went into the screening of Venom with cautious optimism.
-Okay, Venom is technically part of the Sony Marvel Universe, but that detail seemed to me to not matter much.
-After all Tom Hardy is the lead, and as anyone who has seen his turns in Dark Knight Rises (on the other side of the comic divide), The Revenant or the brilliant Dunkirk knows is one of Britain’s finest actors.
+After all Tom Hardy is the lead, and as anyone who has seen his turns in Dark Knight Rises (2012) (on the other side of the comic divide), The Revenant (2015) or the brilliant Inception (2010) knows is one of Britain’s finest actors.
 Director Ruben Fleischer’s record is more spotted.
-He followed up the excellent Zombieland with the lacklustre 30 Minutes or Less and Gangster Squad.
+He followed up the excellent Zombieland (2009) with the lacklustre 30 Minutes or Less (2011) and Gangster Squad (2013).
 Still, the MCU has, thus far, proven itself to be the king of cinematic superhero antics, able to bring out the best elements of their central characters.
 In Eddie Brock/ Venom that pool of material is deep.
 I was set to enjoy two hours of action-packed comedic web (slime) swinging.
 I am truly sorry to say I was disappointed.

 Before the knives come out I should first clarify something.
 Tom Hardy is the best thing about this movie.
 His performance as Brock is actually quite good buy is let down by an awful script containing cringy dialogue that you would never hear coming from his comic-book self.
 Similarly, Riz Armed who takes on the villainous role of Carlton Drake also does an OK job but lacks any real threat.